Rex Kodippili: Acting career

-According to him, he was very good at singing than acting.
+According to him, he was much better at singing than acting.
 A gifted singer, he was popularly known as 'Badulla Mohideen Beg' in the Badulla area.
-He started singing since very little stage and also Won second place in the grand final of the 'Adunika Peya' program of the late 1950s radio commercial service where the award received from the hands of late prime minister S.W.R.D.
+He started singing when he was little, and also won second place in the grand final of the 'Adunika Peya' programme of the late 1950s radio commercial service where he received an award from the hands of the late prime minister S.W.R.D.
 Bandaranaike at the age of seven.
 He joined a drama circle named as "Rohana Dramatic Society" while at the Siddhartha College.
 They performed about five stage dramas including Maraka Daivaya and Sangeetha Pissa.
-After five-year police service, he Joined the "Adunika Peya" of the Sri Lanka Broadcasting Corporation.
-In that competition, he won the second place and Nanda Malini won the first place.
-Then he got involved in programs like Nevum Mihira as well as recorded around five solo tracks.
+After his five-year police service, he Joined the "Adunika Peya" of the Sri Lanka Broadcasting Corporation.
+In that competition, he won second place and Nanda Malini won first place.
+Then he got involved in programmes like Nevum Mihira as well as recording around five solo tracks.

-While working in Hotel Salaka, he became friends with Oswald Jayasinghe and Dommie Jayawardena.
+While working at the Hotel Salaka, he became friends with Oswald Jayasinghe and Dommie Jayawardena.
 In 1969, while he was dropping Jayasinghe off at a film location in Nugegoda, the film's director, K. A. W. Perera, approached him and cast him in the role of a pick-pocket in the film Kathuru Muwath.
 In the meantime, he had the opportunity to do "double" roles in action scenes for the lead actors in movie fight scenes including stunt double for Senadheera Rupasinghe in the film Hathara Denama Soorayo.
-In 1972, he appeared in the film Lokuma Hinawa directed by K. A. W. During a stunt in the film, he broke his leg and was hospitalized for nine months.
+In 1972, he appeared in the film Lokuma Hinawa directed by K. A. W. During a stunt in the film, he broke his leg and was hospitalised for nine months.